Charles Schwab vs Tickmill 2025

 |

-Tickmill offers two pricing paths.
-The Classic account is commission-free but has wider spreads (about 1.76 pips on EUR/USD as of August 2023).
-The Raw account charges $3 per side ($6 per standard lot) and lists a typical EUR/USD spread of 0.11 pips (October 2023).
-After the commission increase, the Raw account’s estimated all-in cost comes to about 0.71 pips under normal market conditions.
-The minimum to open the Raw account is just $100.
+Tickmill offers two accounts.
+The Classic account is commission-free but has wider average spreads (about 1.76 pips on EUR/USD as of August 2023).
+The Raw account has a $3 per side commission per standard lot ($6 round turn) and typical EUR/USD spreads around 0.11 pips (October 2023); the estimated all-in cost is roughly 0.71 pips after the updated commission.
+The Raw account’s $100 minimum keeps the entry barrier low, and Tickmill notes its typical spread data reflects normal market conditions.
+Overall, Tickmill’s pricing remains attractive for active traders who prioritize tight spreads plus a transparent commission.

 |